 Add the kimchi liquid and stir well and bring to gentle boil.
 Reduce the heat to low and cover; simmer for 15-20 minutes.

 Add the sliced tofu and green onion; heat through for 3-4 minutes.
 Season with Korean soy sauce for soup according to your taste.

-Serve the stew hot with a bowl of rice.
+Serve this stew hot with a bowl of rice.
 Try with the roasted seaweed sheets when you serve kimchi stew.
 Your Korean friend will be very impressed.
-Enjoy!

 Kimchi Stew (Kimchi Jjigae) with Tomatoes

 - 1/2 lb pork shoulder or pork butt

 - 2 1/2 – 3 cup rice starch water or plain water

 - 1 pkg (8 oz) soft tofu